 Refinement: The Final Touches

 Once the figure is approved by the supervisor, the next step is to refine it.
 This is where the figure starts to take its final shape.
-In my case, I first notice that the outputs were of had different types (i.e., text files and binary files) and also that the compiled source code was also part of the output.
+The figure should succinctly communicate a single core idea, while maintaining enough complexity to effectively illustrate the intricate research process to execute the idea.
+In my case, I first noticed that the outputs were of different types (i.e., text files and binary files) and also that the compiled source code was also part of the output.
 So I decided to add this information to the figure (Figure 7).

 Looking good, right?
 Well, it can always be better.
 So I decided to add more details to the figure.
 Coming back to the different types of dependency trees, I realized is in step 3 (i.e., “Specialize Dependency Tree”) where I could actually show the different ways the trees could be specialized (Figure 8).
 Moreover, I realize that the “Build Engine” was not part of the contributions of the paper, so I decided to remove this concept from the figure.